emerald-geomodelling/emerald-json-editor-react/README.md

 };
 ```

+The importFile function should return an object (inside a promise)
+with a `.data.file` property containing the URL to the uploaded file.

+### Validation

-The onValidationStatusChange prop is an optional function that is used to update local states, for example:
+The `onValidationStatusChange` prop is an optional function that is used to update a local state based on form validation, for example:

 ```javascript
 const [isDataValid, setIsDataValid] = useState(false);